 Photo and Video Evidence

 Photo and video evidence can be especially powerful in a car accident case involving a rear-end collision.
-Perhaps a bystander happened to be filming on his or her phone when the accident happened, or maybe a surveillance camera from a nearby business captured the wreck.
+Perhaps a bystander was filming on his or her phone when the accident happened, or a surveillance camera from a nearby business captured the wreck.
 If such evidence exists, an attorney can find it and use it to prove your case.
 In the case of using a surveillance camera as evidence, we would need to prove that the footage is relevant to your accident.

 Seeking a Car Accident Attorney?
 Call the Law Offices of Anidjar & Levine

-For a free consultation with a car accident attorney, call the team at the Law Offices of Anidjar & Levine at (954) 525-0050.
-During your consultation, we can review the circumstances of your rear end accident, learn more details about what happened, and offer counsel on what we think is the next step for you.
+If you would like a free consultation with a car accident attorney, please call the team at the Law Offices of Anidjar & Levine at (954) 525-0050.
+During your consultation, we can review the circumstances of your rear end accident, learn more details about what happened, and offer counsel on what we think is your next step.

 We work on a contingency agreement, so there is no upfront cost for our services.
 If you don’t win, we don’t get paid.
 Our payment arrangement lowers the barrier many allow to deter them from seeking legal services that could help their case.
 We look forward to putting our resources to work for you.